 Make it today if you’re feeling Irish and still on the clearer side of your Guiness.
 It’s also a very Irish thing and sometin’ yer wee mam would sure like.
 It’s grand, ‘tis.
 Just grand.

-Irish Brown Bread
+Irish Brown Bread (from Epicurious)

 2 cups whole-wheat flour